24 Oras Ilokano: Overview

 The program delivers news and current events coming from the Ilocos provinces and Abra.
-It is initially aired live weekdays from GMA Ilocos studios in San Vicente, Ilocos Sur and was simulcasted on TV-5 Ilocos Norte and TV-7 Abra.
+It was initially aired live weekdays from GMA Ilocos studios in San Vicente, Ilocos Sur and was simulcasted on TV-5 Ilocos Norte and TV-7 Abra.

+History

+2012-2014: As Balitang Ilokano

 Premiered on June 25, 2012, the newscast began airing weeks after the launch of GMA Ilocos.
 Former Balitang Amianan anchor Jorge Guerrero returned to his hometown in Ilocos just to anchor the said news program.

+2014-2015: As 24 Oras Ilokano and Aftermath

 Following the changes on its now-main newscast 24 Oras, Balitang Ilokano was rebranded as 24 Oras Ilokano since November 10, 2014.

 The newscast suddenly got canceled after almost three years of broadcast (next to GMA Bicol's 24 Oras Bikol, formerly Baretang Bikol, which aired three months later in September 2012) due to the strategic streamlining that happened to all provincial stations of the network.
 Following the cancellation was the retrenchment of its staff and personalities and the closure of the network's regional news department.

 GMA Ilocos would not have a regional newscast until a year later when it became a part of GMA Regional TV One North Central Luzon (previously 24 Oras Amianan and Balitang Amianan).